-On completion of this course, the students will be able to CO1: Determine the intersection of various categories in society

-CO2: Construct the relevance of theories and apply theories and methods of social stratification

-CO3: Identify social mobility in terms of stratification

-CO4: Illustrate knowledge about social exclusion and inclusion strategies

-CO5: Develop the sociological knowledge and skills that will enable students to think critically and imaginatively about society and social issues
+- CO1: Determine the intersection of various categories in society - CO2: Construct the relevance of theories and apply theories and methods of social stratification - CO3: Identify social mobility in terms of stratification - CO4: Illustrate knowledge about social exclusion and inclusion strategies - CO5: Develop the sociological knowledge and skills that will enable students to think critically and imaginatively about society and social issues - CO6.

-CO6.
 Understand the concept and forms of social mobility.

 Catalog Description: The course will introduce the concept of social stratification and its theoretical foundations.
 It aims to acquaint the learners with the key issues with regard to social stratification across societies.
 The course is weaved upon the central axes of the phenomena of stratification in the society like class, gender, race, tribe, caste, ethnicity, etc. While examining the intersection of these categories in the making of stratification in society, the relevance of applying theory and methods for studying social stratification in contemporary India will be covered.
 The course will also cover social mobility, social exclusion, inclusion and various program and policies.
 This paper will also highlight various contemporary debates including disability and sexuality.
-Course Content: